-- If the client is deployed on an ECS instance that resides in the same region and has the same network type as the RDS instance, you can use the internal endpoint.
-For example, if the ECS and RDS instances both reside in VPCs in the China (Hangzhou) region, use the internal endpoint to establish a secure connection.
+- If the client runs on an ECS instance that resides in the same region and has the same network type as the RDS instance, use the internal endpoint.
+For example, if the ECS and RDS instances both reside in virtual private clouds (VPCs) of the China (Hangzhou) region, use the internal endpoint to establish a secure connection.

-- In the other situations, use the public endpoint.
+- In other situations, use the public endpoint.

 Use DMS to connect to an RDS instance

-For more information, see Use DMS to log on to an RDS instance.
+For more information, see Use DMS to log on to an ApsaraDB RDS for PostgreSQL instance.

-Use a client to connect to an RDS instance
+Use the pgAdmin 4 client to connect to an RDS instance

 - Start the pgAdmin 4 client.

-Note In some versions of pgAdmin, if it is the first time that you log on to the pgAdmin client, you must specify a master password that is used to protect the saved passwords and other credentials.
+Note If the pgAdmin client runs a later version and you log on the pgAdmin client for the first time, you must specify a master password that is used to protect the saved passwords and other credentials.

 - Right-click Servers and choose .

 - On the General tab of the Create - Server dialog box, enter the name of the server where the pgAdmin client runs.

 - Click Save.

-Note postgres is the default system database of the RDS instance.
-Do not perform any operation in this database.
+Note The postgres database is the default system database of the RDS instance.
+Do not perform operations on this database.

-How do I enable Function Compute to obtain data from an RDS instance?
+How do I obtain data from ApsaraDB RDS to Function Compute?